ArcherTrister/X/src/X.EntityFrameworkCore.FieldEncryption/README.md

 public class DatabaseContext : DbContext
 {
 	// Get key and IV from a Base64String or any other ways.
-	// You can generate a key and IV using "AesProvider.GenerateKey()" private readonly byte[] _encryptionKey = ...;
+	// You can generate a key and IV using "AesFieldEncryptionProvider.GenerateKey()" private readonly byte[] _encryptionKey = ...;
 	private readonly byte[] _encryptionIV = ...;
-	private readonly IEncryptionProvider _provider;
+	private readonly IFieldEncryptionProvider _provider;

 	public DbSet<UserEntity> Users { get; set; }

 	public DatabaseContext(DbContextOptions options)
 		: base(options)
 	{
-		_provider = new AesProvider(this._encryptionKey, this._encryptionIV);
+		_provider = new AesFieldEncryptionProvider(this._encryptionKey, this._encryptionIV);
 	}

 	protected override void OnModelCreating(ModelBuilder modelBuilder)